 Assassin’s Creed: Brotherhood is a follow-up to 2009’s popular Assassin’s Creed II.
 Has Ubisoft Montreal crafted a worthy successor though, or is it just a half-hearted attempt to cash in on a popular franchise?

 With the months of anticipation over, Call of Duty Black Ops is finally here.
 Taking a turn from their previous WW2-based Call of Duty games, this is Treyarch’s chance to prove to the world that they aren’t just the B-Team and can do better than Infinity Ward.
-So, do they manage it or is this one Op that should’ve stayed classified?
+So, do they manage it or is this… Continue reading Review: Call of Duty Black Ops

 With the outstanding Scott Pilgrim vs. The World out this week for XBLA, and Castle Crashers making its way over to PSN next week, it’s a fine time for great 2D beat ’em ups.
 But where does the long awaited, graphically slick and viscerally gory Shank fit into all this?
-Is it a clunker, or another fine addition to the recent beat ’em up resurgence?
+Is it a clunker, or… Continue reading Review: Shank

 Twelve years ago Blizzard Entertainment’s StarCraft took the then-fledgling real time strategy genre by storm with it’s fast and highly tactical combat.
 It was the first real-time strategy game to feature three completely different races with unique gameplay styles.
-Though initially horribly unbalanced, copious patching and a great expansion eventually helped it evolve into the longstanding benchmark for traditional real-time strategy games as well as the definitive e-sport rts.
-With StarCraft II: Wings of Liberty, Blizzard is attempting to not only create a sequel for the StarCraft multiplayer fanatics, but […]
+Though initially horribly unbalanced, copious patching and a great expansion eventually helped it evolve into the… Continue reading Review: StarCraft II: Wings of Liberty